NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. A specific user who has the sole account in a specific OU always uses the same computer.
 The computer account is in an OU by itself.
-    You want a particular software package to install the next time the user’s computer starts.
+    You want a particular software package to install the next time the user's computer starts.
 Which of the following steps should you take to accomplish this goal?

     a.
 Publish the package using the Computer